Particular/ServicePulse/docs/frontend/error-capability-card.md

 A degraded primary instance remains connected for this card.
 Platform health owns the degraded vs unavailable distinction at the instance level.

 - green when failures can be managed from this ServicePulse instance
-- yellow in multi-region mode, where failure management is read-only from the cross-region view

-Tooltip text for multi-region mode:

-`Message failures are read only in multi-region mode, use the region specific ServicePulse to manage failures.`

 Instance-level visibility for ServiceControl lives on the `Platform health` page instead of on the capability card.